ionic-team/capacitor-site/pages/docs/v3/plugins/ios.md

 call.reject(error.localizedDescription, nil, error)
 ```

+### Permissions

+If your plugin has functionality on iOS that requires permissions from the end user, then you will need to implement the permissions pattern.
+If you haven't yet set up your permission aliases yet, see the [Permissions section in the Web guide](/docs/plugins/web#permissions).

+TODO

 ### Presenting Native Screens

 To present a Native Screen over the Capacitor screen we need to acces the Capacitor's View Controller.